gpkash/5eOSRD/Bestiary/Aribeth de Tylmarande/Aribeth de Tylmarande.md

 **Nightmare**.
 Aribeth is accompanied by a nightmare.
 The nightmare allows Aribeth to use it as a mount.

 **Shadows**.
-3 [[shadow||shadows]] hide within the saddle of Aribeth's nightmare.
+3 [[5eOSRD/Bestiary/Shadow/Shadow||shadows]] hide within the saddle of Aribeth's nightmare.
 These shadows only come out if there is a creature within 30 feet that is at 0 hit points.
 When that happens, 1 shadow will emerge and attack the creature in order to make it fail a death saving throw.
 It continues to do so until the creature is dead.

 **Spellcasting.** Aribeth is a 11th-level spellcaster.
 Her spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 Aribeth has the following paladin spells prepared: